3a4oT/Texture/docs/BinaryDistribution.md

 - All layout specs (ASStackLayoutSpec, ASInsetLayoutSpec, etc.)

 **Framework Integration:**
+- Photos framework (ASMultiplexImageNode with PHAsset support)
 - PINRemoteImage integration (image downloading/caching)
 - IGListKit integration (Objective-C API only)

 **Why These Are Included:**
-- Core functionality that works via SPM
-- Used by most Texture apps
+- Core functionality used by most apps
-- Available from Swift code
+- Photos support is popular (gallery/photo picker apps)
+- Pre-compiled binary allows Photos (unlike source distribution)

-#### Not Available (SPM Limitations - Both Binary and Source)
+#### Not Included in Binary

 **ASVideoNode, ASVideoPlayerNode (Video Support):**
-- ❌ Not accessible from Swift via SPM
+- ❌ Not included in binary (niche feature)
-- Wrapped in `#if AS_USE_VIDEO` preprocessor directive
-- Classes not exported in Swift module interface
+- Heavy frameworks required (AVFoundation, CoreMedia)
+- Adds significant binary size
-- **Migration path:** Use CocoaPods/Carthage, or Objective-C .m files
+- **Migration path:** Use CocoaPods/Carthage from original repository

 **ASMapNode (MapKit Integration):**
-- ❌ Not accessible from Swift via SPM
+- ❌ Not included in binary (rarely used)
-- Wrapped in `#if AS_USE_MAPKIT` preprocessor directive
-- Classes not exported in Swift module interface
-- **Migration path:** Use CocoaPods/Carthage, or Objective-C .m files

-**Photos Framework Integration:**
-- ❌ Partially accessible from Swift via SPM
-- Some helpers wrapped in `#if AS_USE_PHOTOS`
+- Only ~10% of apps need maps
+- Requires MapKit + CoreLocation frameworks
-- **Migration path:** Use CocoaPods/Carthage, or Objective-C .m files
+- **Migration path:** Use CocoaPods/Carthage from original repository

 **AssetsLibrary:**
 - ❌ Deprecated in iOS 9.0 (2015)
-- ❌ Not available via SPM
+- Replaced by Photos framework
-- **Migration path:** Use Photos framework via CocoaPods/Carthage
+- **Migration path:** Use Photos framework (included in binary)

 **Old TextNode:**
 - ❌ Legacy text rendering engine
-- Removed in favor of TextNode2
+- Slower than TextNode2
-- **Migration path:** Use TextNode2 (default)
+- **Migration path:** Use TextNode2 (included in binary)

+#### SPM Source Distribution Limitations

+**Photos Framework (ASMultiplexImageNode):**
+- ❌ Not accessible from Swift in source distribution
+- Wrapped in `#if AS_USE_PHOTOS` preprocessor directive
+- Classes not exported in Swift module interface
+- ✅ **Available in binary distribution** (pre-compiled Objective-C)
+- **Migration path:** Use binary distribution or CocoaPods/Carthage

+**Video/MapKit:**
+- ❌ Not available in source distribution (SPM limitation)
+- ❌ Not included in binary (niche features)
+- **Migration path:** Use CocoaPods/Carthage from original repository

 **TextureIGListKitExtensions (Swift API):**
 - ✅ Available in source distribution only
 - Modern Swift API for IGListKit
-- **Migration path:** Use source distribution with IGListKit trait
+- **Binary uses:** Objective-C API (`setASDKCollectionNode:`)

 ---